 Comment: This issue of Tales of Suspense allows for a lot of side notes about the evolution of Marvel Comics’ particular iteration of the Black Knight figure AND the nature of the Marvel vs DC competition of the time.

 The reason that Marvel Comics began pairing up some of its heroes in one particular comic book was because of a new agreement with their rivals at DC.
-Each had agreed, “arms limitation”-style, to limit the number of titles they published per month for a time.
+Marvel had agreed to limit the number of titles they published per month for a time.
 Instead of having two separate comic books for Iron Man and Captain America, Tales of Suspense featured both heroes in individual adventures.

 Similarly, instead of having separate comic books for the Hulk, Giant-Man & the Wasp and the Sub-Mariner, they shared Tales to Astonish in different combinations for a time.
 Strange Tales was likewise shared by Dr Strange, Nick Fury and the Johnny Storm Human Torch.